Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Physical mechanisms generating synchrotron spectral moments

+This situation is physically natural rather than artificial.
+Synchrotron maps can contain several projected structures, with different magnetic-field geometries, cosmic-ray electron populations, ageing histories, or Faraday screens, that contribute with different $\textit{E}/\textit{B}$ balance.
+The spin-preserving decomposition does not identify the physical mechanism by itself, nor does it add information beyond $(Q,U)$.
+Its role is instead to reorganize the spectral signatures into parity families, thereby showing whether a given deformation is associated mainly with coherent $\textit{E}$-like structures, with $\textit{B}$-like structures, or with a mixture of both.}

-It is important to note, however, that as discussed in Sec.~\ref{sec:spatial_beta} and Appendix \ref{app:convolution_kernel}, the operators $\underline{L}_E$, $\underline{L}_B$, and $\underline{L}_S$ act as finite-width convolutions on the sphere.
-Consequently, the projected fields $\underline{P}_E(\mathbf{n})$ and $\underline{P}_B(\mathbf{n})$ at a given direction receive contributions from neighbouring structures with potentially different spectral properties.
-This non-fully-local mixing slightly blurs the naive picture of perfectly separable “\textit{E}-emitters’’ and “\textit{B}-emitters’’, and motivates treating the spectral properties of $\underline{P}_E$ and $\underline{P}_B$ as observables in their own right.
+The preceding argument is intentionally idealized.
+As discussed in Sec.~\ref{sec:spatial_beta} and Appendix~\ref{app:convolution_kernel}, the operators $\underline{L}_E$, $\underline{L}_B$, and $\underline{L}_S$ are non-fully local convolutions on the sphere.
+The projected fields $\underline{P}_E(\mathbf{n})$ and $\underline{P}_B(\mathbf{n})$ therefore receive contributions from neighbouring structures with potentially different spectral properties.
+This partially blurs the simple picture of perfectly separable ``$\textit{E}$-emitters'' and ``$\textit{B}$-emitters'': the same transform that can disentangle co-spatial structures with different parity content can also induce additional spectral deformations by mixing nearby regions.

+Whether the gain from parity separation outweighs this non-fully-local mixing is therefore a quantitative, sky-dependent question.
+It depends on how well the relevant structures are separated by parity, how different their SEDs are, how large the $\textit{E}$-to-$\textit{B}$ imbalance is, and how strongly neighbouring regions with different spectra are mixed by the kernels.
+This balance cannot be assessed from the formalism alone, and motivates the explicit diagnostics and applications developed below.